Israel–Qatar relations: Diplomatic relations

 On 9 March 2015, Qatar's ambassador to Gaza reportedly sought direct approval from Israel to import construction material into the Gaza Strip after Egypt had refused to allow the Qatari delegation through the Rafah border crossing.
 The Palestinian Authority and Fatah lashed out at Qatar, condemning their efforts to engage in direct communication with Israel.
 Jihad Harb, a political analyst and author, claimed that Qatar "might assume the role of mediator between Gaza and Israel, thus usurping the roles of the PA and Egypt."

 In June 2015, the Qatari government facilitated discussions between Israel and Hamas in Doha to discuss a possible five-year ceasefire between the two parties.

 In June 2017, Israel backed the Saudi-led bloc of Arab states opposed to Qatar in the 2017 Qatar diplomatic crisis, and announced the expulsion of Qatari state-funded broadcaster Al Jazeera Media Network from Israel.
 Emirati author Salem Al Ketbi claimed, without due substantiation, that towards the end of the 20th century, Qatar had boycotted some countries that resorted to peace and normalisation of relations with Israel.

+During the Gaza war, Qatar mediated between Hamas and Israel.
+They reached the 2023 Gaza war ceasefire and the exchange of more than 100 Israeli hostages for 240 Palestinian prisoners.

+In April 2024, Essa Al-Nassr, a brigadier general at the Emiri Guard and member of the Consultative Assembly of Qatar stated that "there will be no peace nor negotiations with the Zionist entity for one reason: because their mentality does not recognize negotiations, but rather only… breaking promises and lying… They only recognize one thing, which is killings; since they are killers of prophets.”
+He has also referred to the October 7 attacks as a “prelude to the annihilation of the corruption of the ‘second Zionist entity’ upon earth".